Every week a multitude of open python projects, frameworks and scripts join the ranks of the python community.

 CherryMusic is a music streaming server based on CherryPy and jPlayer.
 It plays the music inside your PC, smartphone, tablet, toaster or whatever device has a HTML5 compliant browser installed.

-Keep your files organized and tagged from the command line with Half Moon Tagging.
+Keeps your files organized and tagged from the command line with Half Moon Tagging.

 A tmux session manager.
 Attempts to solve the pains of managing tmux workspaces.

-Those that are resistent to virtualenv and are still looking for a solution to manage python version can look to Pyenv.
+Those that are resistent to virtualenv and are still looking for a solution to manage the python version can look to Pyenv.
 Pyenv lets you easily switch between multiple versions of Python.
 It’s simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.

 isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections.
 It provides a command line utility, Python library, and Kate plugin to quickly sort all your imports.